Nicaragua releases dozens of political prisoners - Journal du Cameroun

 Coppens was arrested in mid-November for being part of a group of volunteers trying to deliver water to hunger-striking mothers of political prisoners.

-The student activist’s aunt Sophie Coppens said on her Facebook page: “I’ve just had my brother on the phone.
-Amaya has just been released.
-How and why, I don’t know yet.”

-Inter-American Commission on Human Rights chief Pablo Abrao announced the releases of “at least 32 people,” saying it was “good news for Nicaragua.”
+Earlier in the day, the Inter-American Commission on Human Rights chief Pablo Abrao called the releases “good news for Nicaragua.”

-Julio Montenegro, the head of Defenders of the People, a local humanitarian organization, said Coppens and the others would be held under house arrest and had been handed over to the families.
+Julio Montenegro, the head of Defenders of the People, a local humanitarian organization, said Coppens and the others would be held under house arrest and had been handed over to their families.

 “We’re going out, we made it,” Olga Valle, one of the prisoners, told reporters.